Tie Vapauteen (album)

-Tie Vapauteen (Finnish for "Road to Freedom") is an album by the Finnish rapper Paleface and the band Laulava unioni (Paleface and the Singing Union), released in Finland at the end of November, 2019.
-It contains newly recorded versions of American Finnish industrial folk music songs.
+Tie Vapauteen (Finnish for "Road to Freedom") is an album by the Finnish rapper Paleface and the band Laulava unioni (Paleface and the Singing Union), released in Finland at the end of November 2019.
+It contains newly recorded versions of Finnish-American industrial folk music songs.

 Background

-The Industrial Workers of the World (IWW), an anarchistic trade union in the United States and Canada, had a strong singing tradition, and many of its American Finnish communities also had songs in Finnish.
-These songs had all but been forgotten, when musicologist Saijaleena Rantanen found three Finnish language IWW songbooks in the Immigration History and Research Center archive in Minneapolis and at the Lakehead University archive in Thunder Bay, Canada.
-Of these three books, only one had a known copy in Finland, whereas of the two others, only individual pages had remained.
-The songs had last been heard possibly a hundred years previously at the American Finn halls.
+The Industrial Workers of the World (IWW), an anarchistic trade union in the United States and Canada, had a strong singing tradition, and its Finnish-American groups had many songs in the Finnish language as well.
+These songs had all but been forgotten when musicologist Saijaleena Rantanen found three Finnish-language IWW songbooks in the Immigration History Research Center archive in Minneapolis and at the Lakehead University archive in Thunder Bay, Canada.
+Of these three books, only one had a known copy in Finland, and only individual pages of the other two had previously been known to have survived.
+The songs had possibly last been heard a hundred years earlier at American Finn halls.

-The songbooks only contained the words of the songs, no sheet music.
+The songbooks contained only the lyrics of the songs, no sheet music.
 Finding the melodies took some deduction and detective work.
-It was easy to connect the song Solidaarisuutta aina to an English song called Solidarity Forever, but the melody of the song Langenneen laulun (‘the song of the fallen woman’) was more difficult to find.
+It was easy to connect the song "Solidaarisuutta aina" to an English-language song called "Solidarity Forever", but the melody of the song "Langenneen laulun" (‘the song of the fallen woman’) was more difficult to find.
 In the end, Rantanen found the sheet music of this song for the piano at the Library of Congress in Washington D.C.
-The authors of many of the texts are unknown, as the authors would have been likely to have been faced with discrimination at their work places.
+The authors of many of the texts are unknown, as they would have likely faced discrimination at their work places if known.

 The IWW grew in popularity in the 1910s.
 The Finns called the members of this union with the word “tuplajuulaiset” (‘double U folks’).
 Finns constituted the biggest ethnic segment of this union and they were also the most active members.
 The circulation of their magazine, the Industrialisti was 10,000 copies.
 Many of the IWW members knew little or no English, so it was natural for the union to produce songs in the Finnish language.
 The melodies of these songs were in many cases familiar to the Finns, and it was easy for them to learn the new words to them.
 The melodies came from here and there, e.g. from Oskar Merikanto, and the Swedish American Joe Hill, whose real name was Joel Hägglund.
-One melody was taken from the song The Battle Hymn of the Republic, and others were taken from the theater and from folk music.
+One melody was taken from the song "The Battle Hymn of the Republic", and others were taken from the theater and from folk music.

 Rantanen told of her finds to music producer and connoisseur of working class folk music Timo “Tipi” Tuovinen, and together they continued the detective work.
 Some four decades earlier, in the late 1970s, Tuovinen had collected anti-church American Finnish music, and he was planning to release a record of it, but the bankruptcy of Love Records put and end to those plans.
 In the 1980s, the Finnish record companies were not interested in such themes.